Orbital free entropy, revisited: Added in proof

 \section{Added in proof}

-A preprint version of (B.~Collins and T.~Kemp, Liberating projections, {\it J.~Funct.~Anal.}, {\bf 266} (2014), 1988--2052) was appeared after the release of the present paper as a preprint.
-Their paper devotes in part to giving a proof of $i^*=-\chi_\mathrm{orb}$ for two projections of special kind along the lines of our previous heuristic argument in \cite{HiaiUeda:AIHP09}.
-Our proof (or approach) mentioned in the introduction is certainly different from and much simpler than theirs, and it is now available with stronger results (M.~Izumi and Y.~Ueda, Remarks on free mutual information and orbital free entropy, arXiv:1306.5372).
+A preprint version of \cite{CollinsKemp:JFA14} due to Collins and Kemp appeared after the release of the present paper as a preprint.
+Their paper focuses in part on giving a proof of $i^*=-\chi_\mathrm{orb}$ for two projections of special kind along the lines of our previous heuristic argument in \cite{HiaiUeda:AIHP09}.
+Our proof (or approach) mentioned in the introduction is certainly different from and much simpler than theirs, and it is now available with stronger results in \cite{IzumiUeda:Preprint13}.
 We have two different approaches now, and it is probably interesting to compare those thoroughly.